Tao1021/docassemble-Covid19debt/docassemble/Covid19debt/data/templates/introduction.md

 * Help you understand your debt situation
 * Share options that may be relevant to your personal situation

 Our service is not an alternative to seeking for professional help.
+You must seek help from a debt advisor.

  All your data is **confidential** and will not be stored or used elsewhere.
 We do not store identifying information such as a name, an identification number, or specific location data of an individual.